-IX; EX1003, ¶¶171, 187.)
-For copying, the Examiner also misapplied the law in accepting Alexion's evidence of four biosimilars.
-(EX1036, 026-27.)
-Biosimilars, however, as with Hatch-Waxman/ANDA cases, cannot be probative of nonobviousness because a showing of bioequivalence is required for FDA approval.
+For copying, the Examiner also misapplied the law in accepting Alexion's evidence.
+Alexion submitted four separate biosimilars as its evidence of copying.
+(EX1002, 14860-61.)
+However, with biosimilars, as with Hatch-Waxman/ANDA cases, evidence of copying is not probative of nonobviousness because a showing of bioequivalence is required for FDA approval.
 See, e.g., Adapt Pharma Operations Ltd. v.
 Teva Pharms.
 USA, Inc., 25 F.4th 1354, 1374 (Fed.
 Cir.
-2022).
-"Copying" by biosimilar applicants is entitled to no weight as a secondary consideration.
+2022) (holding that copying in ANDA context is not probative of nonobviousness).
+"Copying" by biosimilar applicants is entitled to no weight as a secondary consideration of nonobviousness.
 (See supra IX.)
 The Examiner therefore erred in considering development of biosimilars as evidence of copying.
-(EX1003, ¶¶173, 187.)
+(EX1003, ¶168, 177.)